-- Make children aware of high expectations of behaviour in all situations.
-(This includes rules/procedures which must be followed in relation to Covid-19). - Use adherence to rules as a measure of good behaviour. - Agree class rules at the beginning of each school year, display them in the classroom and refer to them as appropriate. - Deal with problems calmly. - Be as consistent and fair as possible in the use of rules and sanctions, taking into account each individual child's needs. - Focus on good behaviour and positive reinforcement to raise selfesteem, giving praise for good behaviour and achievements. - Avoid over use of names noting negative behaviours speak quietly to the individual. - Create a calm working atmosphere in the classroom, with access to resources and with well-established routines for clearing up, collecting equipment, changing activities etc. - Ensure high quality teaching and learning, that motivates children, where each child has work appropriate to his/her level of ability and is provided with any necessary support. - Be aware of all children's behaviour in class and around school, dealing with every incident appropriately, giving mutual support to colleagues. - Work in partnership with parents in dealing with any behavioural issue. - Act as a role model for desired behaviour, treating all adults and children with respect. - Work closely with senior leaders and outside agencies, implementing advice and strategies in dealing with a child with social, emotional or mental health difficulties.
+- Make children aware of high expectations of behaviour in all situations. - Use adherence to rules as a measure of good behaviour. - Agree class rules at the beginning of each school year, display them in the classroom and refer to them as appropriate. - Deal with problems calmly. - Be as consistent and fair as possible in the use of rules and sanctions, taking into account each individual child's needs. - Focus on good behaviour and positive reinforcement to raise selfesteem, giving praise for good behaviour and achievements. - Avoid over use of names noting negative behaviours speak quietly to the individual. - Create a calm working atmosphere in the classroom, with access to resources and with well-established routines for clearing up, collecting equipment, changing activities etc. - Ensure high quality teaching and learning, that motivates children, where each child has work appropriate to his/her level of ability and is provided with any necessary support. - Be aware of all children's behaviour in class and around school, dealing with every incident appropriately, giving mutual support to colleagues. - Work in partnership with parents in dealing with any behavioural issue. - Act as a role model for desired behaviour, treating all adults and children with respect. - Work closely with senior leaders and outside agencies, implementing advice and strategies in dealing with a child with social, emotional or mental health difficulties.